wtf-develop/android_test_app/README.md

 You can rate cats, you can add cats to the list.
 This app only supports direct web links starting with http:// or https://.
 There is no way to upload images from your device yet.
 Images are pre-moderated and will only be visible after approval

 ### Technical details
+**Different implementations are in different branches.
+For example there is implementation with JavaRX and with LiveData in separate branches.
+Look into list**

 Single Activity application with multiple Fragments.

 I try to build App with one Activity and Navigation object, that control a lot of Fragments as navigation targets.